nicklockwood/SwiftFormat/Rules.md

 Option | Description
 --- | ---
-`--header` | header comments. "strip", "ignore", or the text you wish use `--linebreaks` | linebreak character to use. "cr", "crlf" or "lf" (default)
+`--header` | Header comments: "strip", "ignore", or the text you wish use `--linebreaks` | Linebreak character to use: "cr", "crlf" or "lf" (default)

 ## hoistPatternLet

 Moves `let` or `var` bindings inside patterns to the start of the expression (or vice-versa).

 Option | Description
 --- | ---
-`--patternlet` | let/var placement in patterns. "hoist" (default) or "inline"
+`--patternlet` | let/var placement in patterns: "hoist" (default) or "inline"

 <details>
 <summary>Examples</summary>